Lawrie urges patience as Syme rises through golf ranks

 "He's got the world at his feet but he knows how hard it is going to be to break through and become a regular winner on the tour.

-"But he's got the tools, the temparent and the work ethic, now it's down to him."
+"But he's got the tools, the temperament and the work ethic, now it's down to him."